-HSBC's coverage line-up does also include purchase protection insurance, extended warranty insurance on selected new appliances, access to the guaranteed pricing scheme and transit accident insurance, and from November 1 2017, will include some cover for domestic trips and domestic rental car insurance as well.
+HSBC's coverage line-up does also include purchase protection insurance, extended warranty insurance on selected new appliances, access to the guaranteed pricing scheme and transit accident insurance, along with some cover for domestic trips and domestic rental car insurance as well.

 HSBC Platinum Qantas Visa: the verdict

 HSBC's Qantas credit card may not have all the features of years past, but when it comes to earning points in the current post-RBA climate, this is a reasonable contender for your wallet – especially if your monthly spends are quite low, or when pairing this card with a higher-earning American Express or Diners Club product to keep as your back-up plan.